NeelBhowmik/xrayvision-benchmark/README.md

 **XrayVision Benchmark** aims to provide detection performance metrics for X-ray security screening public datasets, employing state-of-the-art deep learning-based object detection algorithms.

+*:milky_way: Our grand objective: Standardize detection performance criteria and consolidate all results on this page - your one-stop-shop for the research community - because who has time to browse a million different places when you're busy changing the world?*

-:space_invader: XrayVision benchmack is constantly updated with the latest object detection algorithms and datasets - check in regularly for updates!
+:space_invader: XrayVision benchmack is constantly updated with the latest object detection algorithms, datasets and new features - check in regularly for updates!

 *:boom: <small>[Curious about the mysterious world of X-ray security imaging in Computer Vision?
 Follow this page for an enlightening journey—where even the machines have to double-check their bags: [Link](https://github.com/NeelBhowmik/xray)]</small>*